sabastianpeters/vfs-project-clair/README.md

 >
 > A collaboration project between Digital Design and Programming students from VFS
 > - Concept and design done by Pradhiksha Yogasaravanan
-> - Machine learning and core functionality done by Itzel Salvador.
+> - Machine learning integration and training done by Itzel Salvador.
-> - UI programming done by Sabastian Peters.
+> - UI programming & App State done by Sabastian Peters.
 >
 > Built using [Flutter](https://flutter.dev/) and [TensorFlowLite](https://www.tensorflow.org/lite) with samples from [Kaggle](https://www.kaggle.com/datamunge/sign-language-mnist).
 >